 In this case, it was my imported source CSV file.
 I had a column that was unknown to Google.
 Most systems I’ve dealt with allow you to do field mapping.
 That helps when column names are different or don’t exist.
 Google didn’t have this feature.

 My next move was to delete a column I knew Google Contacts didn’t have.
 I had one called P#.
 While I didn’t get any import errors, I was missing data for each contact.
 Where were my email addresses?

 Since I didn’t get any import errors like before, I was curious how a record showed.
 I clicked Abe’s record.
 Within the Contact Details, I could see Abe’s email address.
 But, it was categorized as a Note, not an email.
 That would make it difficult to correspond with people.

-It appears Google isn’t mapping this field correctly.
+It appears Google isn’t mapping this field the way I expected.
 The most likely reason is my column heading name.
-The interesting thing is my CSV column label was Email and it looks like Google’s label in the application is Email.
+The interesting thing is my CSV column label was Email, and it looks like Google’s label in the application is Email.

 Different Fields for Different Folks

-In addition, Google tries to anticipate fields from other popular services.
+Also, Google tries to anticipate fields from other popular services.
 When you add this all up, you’re looking at more fields than what Google Contacts displays.
-There were some I never heard of such as Yomi Name.
+There were some I never heard of, such as Yomi Name.

 The bottom line is you need to do a little translation between Google and your contact source.
-To give example, that column header field I called “Email” needed to be renamed to “E-mail 1 – Value.
+For example, that column header field I called “Email” needed to be renamed to “E-mail 1 – Value.”

 How to Import Contacts to Gmail